vianeylb/vianeylb.womensbball.io/README.md

 # Womens Basketball Analytics

-A repository for women's basketball analytics.
+A repository for women's basketball analytics being conducted at the University of Toronto.